Grief can be overwhelming after experiencing trauma.

 - losses associated with lockdown: a loss of relationships, recreation, physical closeness or social support.

 However, grief as a result of death can be even harder for children and young people to cope with alongside these many other losses, especially if they have not encountered it before.
 Before Covid-19, we know that of 5-16 year olds, 1 in 29 had been bereaved of a parent or sibling - that’s at least one child in every average class.
 With more than 140,000 deaths from Covid-19 in the UK [source], we know that many more children and young people will be experiencing bereavement.

 For those thousands of children, already vulnerable or newly vulnerable, they are now facing a new reality after lockdown.
 In many cases, young people have lost a loved one, lost the chance of opportunities they were about to take up, or lost their normal support systems.
 They may feel isolated or anxious about the future.

 We are making sure vital support is available.
 Every year, we work with children and young people who are dealing with loss, bereavement and grief through our UK-wide services.
 Research and the experience of our practitioners tells us that it takes around six months for young people to show signs they are struggling to cope or come forward for help following loss.

-Six months after lockdown began, our work is now more vital than ever.
+Our work is now more vital than ever.

 Just like adults, children can carry grief and sadness with them.
 When it really grips children, it can take away their hope.
 We find opportunities to support, but also to play, so that they are not followed by grief all the time.
 We work with children and young people, in both individual and group support, who are dealing with loss, bereavement and grief through our UK-wide services.